markcmurphy/devdocs-portal/Customers.md

 ### Overview

+Customers APIs handle creating and managing customers and their data.

 ### What is a Customer?

-A Customer is a shopper who has created an account on the storefront.
+A Customer is a shopper who has created an account.
 Customers data is comprised of attributes about the shopper including their name, email address and physical addresses.

 ### What is a Subscriber?